FugroRoames/RoadSegmentation/readme.md

-#Road Detection U-Net
+# Road Segmentation U-Net

-##Documentation
+### Goal:

-###Goal:
+Summer internship project by Tom Vecchi.
-The neural net is designed to generate semantic segmentation masks for roads in aerial imagery.
-Specifically, it generates a per-pixel probability that that particular pixel is part of a road.
-This data can then be turned into a boolean segmentation mask, or fed into the point classifier, etc.
+The goal of the code is to generate semantic segmentation masks for roads in aerial imagery, which can then be used as input features to the point classifier.

 ### Example:
 ![ ](/home/tom/neural/roads/results/comparisons/sample_result.png  "Example of neural net output")